Multimodal Shannon Game with Images: Experiment setup

 We enrolled 24 volunteers from the academic environment, aged 24 to 40 years of various nationalities.
 They were all non-native English speakers with advanced language proficiency (\href{https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages}{C1 and C2 levels}).

 \paragraph{Annotation environment.}

 The annotation environment used in the MMSG experiment consists of a sequence of screens for each sentence.
 Each screen starts with one of the five configurations, a blank ``\texttt{\_\_}'' cursor and the participant being asked to guess the first word and mark their confidence on a numeric scale (\Cref{tab:conf_desc}).
 Upon pressing any of the five buttons, the actual next word is revealed and the participants are presented with a self-evaluation scale (\Cref{tab:conf_desc}).
 Afterwards, they guess the next word and so on until the end of the sentence.
-The whole experiment instructions are available in \ACref{sec:instructions}.
-The overall pipeline, for humans and LMs, is shown in \Cref{fig:annotation_pipeline}.
-See \ACref{fig:demo_2b} for the user interface thorough the whole pipeline.
+See the full instructions.\footnote{ Instructions: In this experiment you're going to be predicting the next word in a sentence, starting with the first word.
+Your task is to think about the next word (a specific word) and then click a number corresponding to how confident you are in your prediction.
+Afterwards, the word is shown and you should evaluate how close your prediction was.
+Some of the sentences may be accompanied by images, labelled images, a set of labels or snippets of items (you may need to scroll down to see all).
+You should use these to improve your prediction.
+The whole session should not last longer than 20-30 minutes.
+Please take breaks only after you just finished your sentence, before clicking next sentence.
+This is important as we are evaluating also the reaction times.
+Do not close this window throughout the experiment as your progress would be lost. } The overall pipeline, for humans and LMs, is shown in \Cref{fig:annotation_pipeline}.
+See \Cref{fig:demo_2b} in the appendix for the user interface thorough the whole pipeline.

 The experiment was implemented as an web application, which allowed us to reach more participants at the cost of having no control over the environment.\footnote{The annotation environment was shown on various browser versions of the participants.}